-Prerequisite: 85% or higher in English 2 Honors
+Prerequisite: 85% or higher in English 2 Honors Credit 1.00

-Credit 1.00

 English 3 Honors is an in-depth study of United States literature and literary nonfiction, especially foundational works and documents from the 17th century through the early 20th century.
-The course is designed to prepare students for the rigor of the South Carolina State Standards for College and Career Readiness and college coursework.
+Major emphasis is placed on literary analysis and writing skills.
+The course is designed to prepare students for the rigor of college classes and is based on the South Carolina State Standards for College and Career Readiness and college coursework.

-Prerequisite: English 3 CP
+Prerequisite: English 3 CP Credit: 1.00

-English 4 focuses on the chronological study of British Literature and it's cultural and historical influences.
-The course introduces literary and informational texts reflecting a broad range of writing, and is designed to further develop students' writing skills through logical organization, effective style, literary analysis, and research.
-The course is designed for students to mater South Carolina State Standards for College and Career Readiness and college coursework.
+English 4 focuses on the chronological study of British literature and its cultural and historical influences.
+The course introduces literary and informational texts reflecting a broad range of writing and is designed to further develop students' writing skills through logical organization, effective style, literary analysis, and research.
+The course is designed for students to master South Carolina State Standards for College and Career Readiness and college coursework.